SwarnaD/final-project-signpost/docs/phase3/SP2.md

 ## Sprint 2 Experience

 Since Sprint 1, we have gotten our project on track.
 Our codebase is solid, and we as a group have a better understanding of what we are trying to achieve.
-From here on forward, we should be able to implement new features smoothly.
+While we are still not as organized as we would like to be, from here on forward, we should be able to implement new features smoothly.